HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

 The current review points to four meaningful simplification targets.

-### 1. Keep The Driver As A Coordinator
+### 1. Keep The Driver Thin

-The biggest structural split targets are now mostly in place:
+The large driver split targets are now in place:

+- `driver_steady.py` and `driver_transient.py` carry solve orchestration;
-- `forcing_resolution.py` carries process-to-array resolution;
+- `runtime_summary.py` carries runtime summary shaping;
+- `forcing_resolution.py` is now only the facade over `forcing/`;
 - `driver_state.py` carries accepted-state assembly;
 - `export_payload.py` carries NPZ/export payload generation;
 - `boundary_flux_reconstruction.py` isolates the edge-flux reconstruction
   used by diagnostics and regression.

-`boussinesq.py` remains the top-level entry point, but it should stay a coordinator, not grow back into the place where every transformation lives.
+`boussinesq.py` is now back within a reasonable size and should stay a coordinator, not regrow into the place where every transformation lives.
-The next safe rule is therefore simple: any new helper that is not pure orchestration should land outside `boussinesq.py`.

 ### 2. Keep Boundary Semantics One-Way